Yocasta Brugal

 Yocasta Clara Brugal Mena is a Puerto Rican forensic pathologist and academic administrator.
 She is the president and dean of San Juan Bautista School of Medicine.
 Brugal leads the department of clinical pathology.

 Brugal completed a M.D. at the University of Barcelona faculty of medicine in 1971.
 She specializes in pathology and forensic pathology.

+She has recently participated in awarding the 2026 Dr. Yocasta Brugal Faculty Excellence in Research and Scholarly Activity Award to Dr. Linda Pérez-Laras on June 4, 2026.